collective/Products.ATVocabularyManager/README.txt

   easy_install imsvdex - )

 - Linguaplone (optional: for tests and multilingual vocabularies)

 Tests
 =====

 If you're using a buildout run the tests using

    bin/instance test -s Products.ATVocabularyManager

 To run a certain testmodule run

    bin/instance test -s Products.ATVocabularyManager -m testSimpleVocabulary

-Todo
-====

-- UI work

 Limitations